 Getting to Sangkhlaburi takes more time and effort compared to most of the other attractions in Kanchanaburi, but those who do make it here are amply rewarded.
 Nestled against the Myanmar border in the far north-west of Kanchanaburi province, the district of Sangkhlaburi is home to gorgeous countryside and a fascinating mix of cultures.

 Spend time in Sangkhlaburi town and get up early in the morning to witness the morning alms giving ceremony on Saphan Mon, the longest wooden bridge in Thailand.
 The bridge provides a physical and cultural link to the Thai and Karen people in the main town of Sangkhlaburi at one end of the bridge and the Mon community in the village at the other.
 While you’re in Sangkhlaburi, enjoy a boat tour of Vajiralongkorn Lake and see the sunken temple of Wat Samprasob.
 For another interesting way to experience the culture of this region, take a trip out to the Thai-Myanmar border at Three Pagodas Pass.

 Float away your stress at Sai Yok National Park

 Forget about the stress of modern life and relax in the secluded setting of Sai Yok National Park.
 Spend a few days exploring the walking trails, waterfall and caves.
 Take to the water on a bamboo raft or kayak along the Khwae Noi River to soak up the scenery.
-And unwind and enjoy the tranquility of floating accommodation at River Kwai Jungle Rafts or the Floathouse River Kwai.
+And unwind and enjoy the tranquillity of floating accommodation at River Kwai Jungle Rafts or the Floathouse River Kwai.